 The region has a poorly defined flood plain and low gradient.
 This combines with extensive drainage, widespread conversion of tallgrass prairie to farmland, and urban/suburban development to leave the basin subject to frequent floods that affect urban and rural infrastructure and agricultural production.

 What's being done

 Intensive watershed monitoring and stressor identification field work is complete and the finished reports are available below.
-A watershed restoration and protection strategy report (WRAPS) and TMDL study have been completed and will be on public notice in July 2017.
+A watershed restoration and protection strategy report (WRAPS) and TMDL study have been completed.

 - Upper Red River of the North Watershed Monitoring and Assessment Report

 - Upper Red River Stressor Identification Report (wq-ws5-09020104a.pdf)